AnnikaDeutsch/Binary-Pulsar-Distances/README.md

 <!-- ABOUT THE PROJECT -->
 ## About PSRmatch

-This project began when I participated in a one week long workshop called codeastro.
-In this workshop, we had the objective of building a small software package.
-The package I began in that week is the project I continued to work on for the rest of the summer.

 This package, PSRmatch, cross matches pulsars with Gaia to identify pulsar binary companions that are typically detectable in the Gaia (optical) wavelengths.
 It does this by taking in a list of pulsars, running them through a number of criteria to look at only those potentially useful in pulsar timing, searching in a small radius